Home 5 Childhood Cancer 5 Facts 5 What Are High-Grade Gliomas?

 • Radiation Therapy: Most patients receive radiation therapy to target tumor cells.

-• Chemotherapy: Used alongside other treatments, chemotherapy helps slow tumor growth.
+• Chemotherapy: Used alongside other treatments, chemotherapy may help slow tumor growth.
+Unfortunately, chemotherapy has not been very effective in the management of high-grade glioma.

 Unfortunately, current treatments for high-grade gliomas in children may prolong life but rarely lead to long-term survival.
 That’s why research into the genetics and biology of these tumors is critical to developing new and effective therapies.